NikhilG50/dev-Portfolio/README.md

 # Installation and How to Run.
   Firist you need to clone this repo and follow The below specified steps.

-  Install `requirement.txt` using using bellow specified command
+  Install `requirement.txt` using bellow specified command
       `pip install requirements.txt`

       This will install the Django Framework and reqired nessecary libraries.

-  After installing you can directly run 'python3 manage.py run server' to intilize this repo.
+  After installing you can directly run `python3 manage.py run server` to intilize this repo.

 ### Link to web application on heroku: https://portfolio--nikhil.herokuapp.com/